Chang’an Small Restaurant Chapter 5

 The abbot laughed and patted Shen Shaoguang’s shoulder.
 The two often chatted and became quite close despite their difference in age.

 "We also ate those peony petals before.
-However it was fried and was as sweet as this, the color is also not as pretty."
+However, it was fried and was as sweet as this, the color was also not as pretty."

 The plate of aiwowo cake was quickly finished over tea.
 Shen Shaoguang and Jing Qing both ate two, while the remaining four were consumed by the abbot.